Why Camp Douglas

 Greatest number of prisoner deaths in any Union prison

-Since Camp Douglas was razed in 1865 there has been little recognition of its existence.
+Since Camp Douglas Doxycycline online was razed in 1865 there has been little recognition of its existence.
 Currently small commemorative plaques in the parking lot of the shuttered Griffin Funeral home and its boundaries noted on a sidewalk map of the area at 35th and ML King Drive are the only public identification of the camp.
 The Confederate Monument at Oak Woods cemetery, five miles south of the camp site, is the only remaining acknowledgement of the prisoners who were held at Camp Douglas.

 The Bronzeville community is rapidly becoming a significant historic site in Chicago.
 In addition to the existing Stephan A. Douglas Monument and the renovated Old Soldier’s Home, plans have been developed for a military museum in the nearby 80th Regiment Armory and a museum commemorating the Black Migration to Chicago near the Camp Douglas site.